cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 What would happen if the player never shows up or never sends a valid transaction?
 To ensure functionality for your checkers application consider:

 * Having a timeout after which the game is forfeited.
-You could also automatically charge the forgetful player, if and when you implement a wager system.
+You could also automatically charge the forgetful player, if and when you would implement a wager system.
 * Keeping an index of games that could be forfeited.
-If both timeouts are the same, you can keep a single FIFO list of games to clear from the head as necessary.
+If both timeouts are the same, you can keep a single FIFO list of games, so you can clear them from the top of the list as necessary.

-In pseudo-code add `timeout: Timestamp` to your `StoredGame` and update it every time something changes in the game.
+In general terms, you could add `timeout: Timestamp` to your `StoredGame` and update it every time something changes in the game.
 You can decide on a maximum delay: what about one day?

-Note that there are no _open_ challenges, meaning a player creates a game where the second player is unknown until someone steps in.
-Player matching is left outside of the blockchain.
-To incorporate it in-chain you would have to change all models.
+If you'd like to get started on building your own checkers game, you can head straight to the main excercise in [My Own Chain](../5-my-own-chain/01-index.md).

 </ExpansionPanel>